 - Requiring all clients to go through the same onboarding process.

-- Setting up expectations of how you work and communicate on your website (before they even contact you) and reiterating it throughout the onboarding process.
+- Setting up expectations of how you work and communicate on your website and reiterating it throughout the onboarding process.

-A well-thought out design process fosters trust in your client.
-Clients will be less inclined to micromanage if they know you can see the way forward to a great outcome.
+Creating well-thought out design process will allow you to relax into the leadership role and frees you up to design.
+Clients will be less inclined to micromanage the design (aka revision process) if they know *you* can see the way forward to a great outcome.

-First, understand that no one wants to end up here.
-Almost every scope revision fail I’ve experienced as a designer can be chalked up to a lack of leadership on my part.
+First, understand that no one wants to end up in revision cycle hell.
+Almost every scope revision fail I’ve experienced as a designer can be chalked up to a lack of active leadership on my part.

 There’s something very personal tied up in presenting an idea to a client.
-So we tend to do it passively in an attempt to be disconnected in case of rejection.
+We tend to do it passively in an attempt to be disconnected in case of rejection.
 I get this.

-Disconnecting keeps us from actively leading the client through this part of the process.
-It creates exactly the situation we had hoped to avoid.
-Some would say that design concepts need to be presented in person, others prefer to do it via email.
+But disconnecting creates the exact situation we had hoped to avoid.
+Some would say that design concepts need to be presented in person, others prefer to do it via email or in their project management tool using video to explain their choices.
 I don’t think there’s a right or wrong way.
 It depends on the way you offer your services and the how you like to work.

-You can ask for feedback from your client in such a way that it gets you both to the right solution faster.
+No matter your presentation style, you can ask for feedback from your client in such a way that it gets you both to the best design solution faster.
 Instead of “tell me what you think” or “get back to me with your changes”, ask your client to focus on what they feel when they look at your presented concept.
 Ask them to tell you what they like and don’t like.
 This works for any design project, particularly in the styling and final concept phases.

 TIP: Be very intentional in guiding the feedback conversation.
 What do you feel when you look at this?
 Fill in the blank, this feels too ____________.
 I want it to feel more ____________.
 What do you like? dislike?
 Is anything missing?

-While I believe the motive behind this is purely an attempt to be helpful, it’s actually not.
-It makes for a suffocating, limiting design experience.
+While I believe the motive behind most client feedback is purely an attempt to be helpful, you and I know it’s not.
+Rather, it makes for a suffocating, limiting design experience.

-As a designer, you feel compelled to try suggestions that you know won’t get you where you want to go.
-So when the project goes back out for review, it’s still not right… and so begins the cycle of try this… try that… you are now a follower in the process while your client throws spaghetti on the wall.
+Have you been there – where you feel compelled to try suggestions that you know won’t get you where you want to go?
+Here starts revision cycle hell… when the project goes back out for review, it’s still not right… and so begins the cycle of try this… try that… you are now a follower in the process while your client throws spaghetti on the wall.

 I am not encouraging you to take on an uncollaborative attitude or dismiss your client’s feedback.
 Collaboration and research should be happening throughout the entire project.
-I am encouraging you to lead your client knowing that this will method will create the best result.
+I am encouraging you to lead your client knowing that asking this way will provide you with the most productive feedback.

 So what do you do if you are currently in this revision spiral?
 How do you get your project back on track?